bitrise-io/devcenter/_articles/en/team-management/user-roles-on-app-teams.md

 ## Testers/QA

 Testers can be assigned to applications, either in groups or individually.
-Organizations do not have testers: organization groups can be assigned to applications as testers.
+Organizations do not have testers: Organization groups can be assigned to applications as testers.

 Here's the role cheatsheet for testers/QA: